tequeter/dryspec/UI-Codex.md

   - Will not change the Constitution unless you explicitly ask it to.

 - **Specification structure**
-  - Understands the standard LeanSDD spec layout from the generic Specification index:
+  - Understands the standard DrySpec spec layout from the generic Specification index:
     - By default, `docs/specs/fr-*.md` for Functional Requirements (FRs).
     - By default, `docs/specs/nfr.md` for Non-Functional Requirements (NFRs).
     - By default, `docs/specs/glossary.md` for domain terms.
     - By default, `docs/specs/architecture.md` for global architecture and technical choices.
     - By default, `docs/specs/sub-*.md` for major internal subsystems.
-  - Treats these paths as **examples**: your Constitution’s Specification index is the single source of truth, so you can change the root directory or filenames and LeanSDD will follow whatever you define there.
+  - Treats these paths as **examples**: your Constitution’s Specification index is the single source of truth, so you can change the root directory or filenames and DrySpec will follow whatever you define there.

 - **Agile-spec constraints**
   - Prioritizes DRY, concise, short, and dense specs.